shuckster/solv-sh/README.md

-Both LINE and SUM work with relative line numbers, so LINE:-1 means to replace that token with the calculated value of the line before it, and SUM:-2,-1 means to replace that token with the sum of the two previously lines.
+Both LINE and SUM work with relative line numbers, so LINE:-1 means to replace that token with the calculated value of the line before it, and SUM:-2,-1 means to replace that token with the sum of the two previous lines.

 X and Y correspond to any expression you can make with `bc`, plus the LINE and SUM tokens above.